 Kumquat trees are sold all over Nguyen Duy Hieu street on the afternoon of January 26 (27th of Tet).

-However, due to poor purchasing power of the people, plus a few days of sunny weather, the peach blossoms were all in bloom, forcing him to "bite the bullet" and sell off, because Tet was near.
+However, due to poor purchasing power of the people, combined with a few sunny days when the peach blossoms were all in bloom, he had to "bite the bullet" and sell the loss, because Tet was near.

 In addition to selling at low prices, many gardeners have switched to renting, which will be more reasonable.
 After Tet, they will come back to take the peach trees back to take care of them for the next Tet crop.